python/devguide/triage/triaging.rst

 Triaging an Issue
 =================

-This section of the devguide documents the `issue tracker`_ for users and developers.
+This section of the devguide documents the :ref:`issue tracker <tracker>` for users and developers.

-Contributors with the Triager role on the `issue tracker`_ can triage issues directly without any assistance.
+Contributors with the Triager role on the issue tracker can triage issues directly without any assistance.

 Additionally, this section provides an overview of the Python triage team.